lansfy/gonkex/README.md

 ## Fixtures

-To seed the DB before the test, gonkey uses fixture files.
+To seed the DB before the test, gonkex uses fixture files.

 - You can use schema in PostreSQL: schema.table_name